eclipse/repairnator/repairnator/kubernetes-support/README.md

 ## Setup Mongodb (optional)

+### Mongodb on k8s cloud
-First set up mongodb on kubernetes with a persistent memory volume(PVC)(This mean that even if you erase the deployment and redeploy nothing will be lost, the database would look the same)
+In `k8s-mongodb` folder, First set up mongodb on kubernetes with a persistent memory volume(PVC)(This mean that even if you erase the deployment and redeploy nothing will be lost, the database would look the same)

 ```
   gcloud compute disks create --size=200GB --zone=$ZONE mongo-disk